Shetty073/simple-php-insert-api/readme.md

 > Note: I have not tested this API enough to handle different types of errors

 #### Important: These codes are generated with the Postman API testing utility.
 They are just for reference purposes.
 They should not be used directly as they are not tested.
+* I have provided the test.php file for testing this API (POST method only)

 ###### Python (using Requests):
 ```python